abdullah-gamil05/ImageBasedAnatomy_Tasks/README.md

 This repository contains five project tasks that explore concepts related to imaging and anatomy.
 Each task is organized in a dedicated folder for clarity and accessibility.

-1. **Task 1: MultiPlanar Reconstruction (MPR)**
+1. ###**Task 1: MultiPlanar Reconstruction (MPR)**
-   Implementation of MultiPlanar Reconstruction techniques for medical images.
+- **Objective**: Reconstruct medical images in different planes (axial, sagittal, and coronal).
+- **Features**:
+  - Interactive slicing through medical image stacks.
+  - Visual representation of anatomical structures across different planes.

-2. **Task 2: AI on Images**
+2. ### **Task 2: AI on Images**
+- **Subtask 1**: **Organ Classification in Medical Images**
-   - **A. Medical Image Classification:** Developed an AI model to classify main organs in medical images (kidney, brain, breast, lung).
+  - Developed a machine learning model to classify main organs (heart, brain, liver, limbs).
-   - **B. Football Player Tracking:** Utilized a pretrained YOLO AI model to track players in a football game, allowing users to generate movement heatmaps for selected players.
+  - Pretrained YOLO AI used for efficient processing.
+- **Subtask 2**: **Football Player Tracking & Heatmap Analysis**
+  - Applied pretrained YOLO AI for player tracking in match videos.
+  - Generated movement heatmaps for individual players.

-3. **Task 3: 3D Anatomy Organs Puzzle**
+3. ### **Task 3: 3D Anatomy Organs Puzzle**
-   A 3D puzzle game involving anatomy organs to enhance understanding of organ structures.
+   **Objective**: Create an interactive puzzle for assembling 3D anatomical organ models.
+- **Features**:
+  - Engaging and educational tool for learning anatomy.
+  - Real-time feedback on correct placements.

-4. **Task 4: DICOM Viewer**
+4. ### **Task 4.
+SI Machine**
-   A viewer application for DICOM images with functionalities for analyzing medical images in different formats.

-5. **Task 5: Image Viewer**
-   A general-purpose medical image viewer supporting various image formats and basic manipulation tools.

-6. **Midterm Task**
-   A creative task to propose a revolutionary idea that breaks one of the established laws of physics, showcasing its potential to transform medical imaging, accompanied by a one-page professional proposal and a 2-minute demonstration video.
+- **Objective**: Propose a revolutionary idea that breaks one of the established laws of physics to transform medical imaging.
+- **Task**:
+  - Developed the concept of **Subconscious Imaging** by creatively "breaking" Newton's First Law of Motion to visualize subconscious brain activity.
+  - **Key Features**:
+    - Manipulation of light to bend, pause, and trace neural pathways.
+    - Application of technologies such as entangled photons, multiphoton microscopy, and gradient-index (GRIN) lenses.
+    - Proposed transformative applications in mental health diagnostics, memory recovery, and dream visualization.
+  - Deliverables included:
+    - A **one-page professional proposal**.
+    - A **2-minute demonstration video**.
+    -
+5. ### **Task 5: DICOM Viewer**
+   **Objective**: Develop a professional-grade viewer for DICOM files.
+- **Features**:
+  - Supports 2D, M2D, and 3D image visualization.
+  - User-friendly interface inspired by professional tools like RadiAnt and MicroDicom.

+6. ### **Task 6: Image Viewer**
+   **Objective**: Create a tool to view and manipulate medical images.
+- **Features**:
+  - Zooming and panning capabilities.
+  - Contrast enhancement using CLAHE.

+---

+## 📅 Tasks Workflow and Timelines

+ The following diagram outlines the workflow and timeline for completing the tasks in this course:

 ---

 ## 🛠️ Technologies Used